ivanthecoder1/ivanthecoder1/README.md

 <p align="center">
   <samp>
     <br>
-    「 I am a CS student at Lehigh University, and currently work as a student web developer there.」
+    「 I am a CS student at Lehigh University, and currently work as a student web developer there.
+I aim to deepen my understanding in various areas of technology and software development.」
   </samp>
 </p>